fbpx

 Instructions

-2. Cook linguine according to package instructions to al dente, reserving 1 cup of pasta water.
+2. Cook pasta in a large pot of salted water according to package instructions to al dente, reserving at least 1 cup of pasta water.

-4. Add cooked linguine to scallop skillet and toss together, adding pasta water if needed.
+4. Add cooked linguine and about 1/2 cup of the reserved pasta water to scallop skillet and toss together, adding more pasta water if needed.

-5. Serve pasta in shallow bowls and top with breadcrumb mixture and season with flaky sea salt and freshly cracked pepper to taste.
+5. Serve pasta in shallow bowls and drizzle with high-quality olive oil.
+Top with breadcrumb mixture and season with flaky sea salt, freshly cracked pepper, red pepper flakes, and chopped parsley to taste.ย

 Notes